thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 from bias errors because the underlying signal may not conform to the shape chosen.
 [Zahiri-Azar2008,Geiman2000,Jacovitti1993,Moddemeijer1991,Cespedes1995]_.

-Curve fitting bias erros can be avoided by using signal reconstruction with sinc interpolation, which is the maximum likelihood estimator for interpolation [Cespedes1995,Boucher1981]_.
+Curve fitting bias errors can be avoided by using signal reconstruction with sinc interpolation, which is the maximum likelihood estimator for interpolation [Cespedes1995,Boucher1981]_.
 Cespedes et al. examined the use of 1D sinc reconstruction to locate the cross-correlation peak, and found that it